 If you know you are going to miss a Sociology lesson you should inform your teacher beforehand.
-There is a lot of content to get through - a tight schedule needs to be maintained so that all aspects of the course are covered in time.
-The course will be fast paced with little room for repetition.
 It is your responsibility to catch up on any work missed; this includes any homework.
 Ideally this will happen before the next lesson so that you do not fall behind.
-Your tutor will be able to send work home if you are to be away for an extended period.